FAQS

 • Embrace Melt as your testing ground, launching pad, homecoming, or an opportunity to level up alongside fellow artists.

 • Attract reviews, audience and industry feedback, build marketing assets for future tours.
-Make Melt your anchor event for an Australian tour, ie Melbourne Fringe is on 1-20 October 2024.
+Make Melt your anchor event for an Australian tour, ie Melbourne Fringe is on 30 September – 19 October 2025.

 • Receive awards and acknowledgement from peers and industry.